intra2net/avocado-i2n/README.md

  **Note**: Be careful with the vm parameter generator, i.e. if you want to define some parameters for a single virtual machine which should not be generated make sure to do so.
-Making any parameter specific is easy - you only have to append `_vmname` to it, e.g. `nic_vm2` identically to the vm restriction.
+Making any parameter specific is easy - you only have to append a `_vmname` suffix to it, e.g. `nic_vm2` identically to the vm restriction.

 ### Test debugging
-Through the use of on states, debugging was made a lot easier.
-In most cases, if you run a single test and it fails, the vms will be left running after it and completely accessible for any type of debugging.
+Whenever you run a single test and it fails, the vms will be left running afterwards and completely accessible for any type of debugging.
 The philosophy of this is that a vm state is cleaned up only when a new test is run and needs the particular test object (vm).
 As a result, all cleanups are removed and merged with all setups which is the only thing we have to worry about throughout any test run or development.
-An exception of this, i.e. a vm which is not left running could be either if the vm is an ephemeral client or if it was forced to shut down by a *kill_vm* parameter in the scope of the test.
-If more than one test is being run and the error occurred at an early test, the vm's state will be saved as 'last_error' and can later on be accessed via
+An exception of this, i.e. a vm which is not left running could be either if the vm is an ephemeral client or if it was forced to shut down by a *kill_vm* parameter or when setting an image state (after automated clean shutdown) in the scope of the given test being run.
+If more than one test is being run and the error occurred at an early test, the vm's state can be saved as 'last_error' and can later on be accessed via

 ```
 avocado manu setup=get get_state=last_error vms=vm1
 ```

- for the vms that were involved in the test (e.g. vm1).
+ for the vms that were involved in the test (e.g. vm1) but you have to use a special `set_state_on_error=last_error` parameter as by default we rather cancel saving the originally specified states via `set_state_on_error=`.

 If more than one tests failed, in order to avoid running out of space, the state of the last error will be saved on top of the previous error.
 This means that you will only be able to quickly debug the last encountered error.
-A second limitation in the state debugging is that it doesn't support more complicated tests, i.e. tests with more complex network topologies.
+A second limitation in the state debugging is that it doesn't support more complicated tests, i.e. tests with more complex network topologies, hence also our choice of default above.

  **Note**: There is a large set of dumped data, including logs, files of importance for the particular tests, hardware info, etc. for every test in the test results.
 If the test involves work with the vm's GUI, some backends also provide additional image logging (see backend documentation for more info).
-You can make use of all these things in addition to any possible vm states at the time of the error.
-Graphical representation of the entire Cartesian graph of tests is also available for each step of the test running and parsing.
+You can make use of all these things in addition to any possible states at the time of the error.
+Graphical representation of the entire Cartesian graph of tests is also available for each step of the test running and parsing and can be optionally enabled for job-related debugging.

 ### Unit testing
 Even though a test suite usually has the sole purpose of testing software,